miladesmailpour/quiz-code/README.md

 More info: https://g.co/kgs/QWcHhF

 - Branches are named modules [n] and each one of them is a unique challenge.
 - Master Branch contains the last solved challenge.
-(The read me you are reading through, is a default guide when NO challenge availabel to help you do a pre-setup.)
+(The read me you are reading through, is a default guide when NO challenge is available to help you do a pre-setup.)

 # how to use the module and deploy